peter-winter/ctpg/readme.md

 ### Option 1.

 It is a single header library.
-You can just copy the *ctpg.hpp* header wherever you want.
+You can just copy the *include/ctpg.hpp* header wherever you want.

 ### Option 2.